 If studying a foreign language or expertise in a foreign language serves future career needs, students are advised to study in a country where that language is used.
 This is by far the best way to develop foreign language proficiency quickly.

-Since it is important that students plan ahead for study abroad, they should consult with their adviser as soon as possible and make their intentions known to the department chair and the Office of Study Away.
+Since it is important that students plan ahead for study abroad, they should consult with their adviser as soon as possible and make their intentions known to the department chair and the Office of Global Engagement.